 Kelly Singleton was born and raised in rural Maryland.
-Her passion for animals was instilled early on, and growing up, she expressed this passion through art.
-She attended the Maryland Institute College of Art, where she graduated with a bachelor of fine arts degree in illustration.
-This led to a twenty-year career as a graphic artist, during which she painted and exhibited her wildlife paintings.
-In 2018, she went full-time with her art and relocated to northern Colorado, where she has been inspired by its wildlife and rugged beauty.
+Her passion for animals was instilled early on and growing up she expressed this passion through art.
+She went on to attend the Maryland Institute College of Art where she graduated with a BFA in illustration.
+This led to a career as a graphic artist, which she did for over 20 years.
+Throughout, she actively painted and exhibited her wildlife paintings.
+In 2018, she went full time with her art and relocated to northern Colorado where she has been inspired by its wildlife and rugged beauty.

-Singleton makes frequent trips into local and national parks of the Western United States to observe and gather references to wildlife.
+Kelly makes frequent trips into local and national parks of the western United States to observe and gather reference of wildlife.
 These trips fuel inspiration for new work.
-Back home in the studio, Singleton brings her paintings to life in oils.
-She hopes her work brings attention to the beauty of nature and the importance of preserving it.
+Back home in the studio, Kelly brings her paintings to life in oils.
+She hopes that her work brings attention to the beauty of nature and that it also conveys the importance of preserving it.

 Kelly is a Signature Member of the Society of Animal Artists.
 Her work is in the permanent collection of the Leigh Yawkey Woodson Art Museum and many private collections.
 She participates in several prominent national shows each year.